ARM-Development/comble-mip/_sources/README.md

 Two files are provided in the DEPHY format, suitable for application to both LES and SCM models: (1) initial and boundary conditions, and (2) surface skin temperature time series.

-## Example Conversion to LES and SCM Inputs
+## Examples of Conversion from DEPHY Format to Input Formats Required by Specific LES and SCM Models

-Link to example scripts here...
+Examples are provided to illustrate conversion of the DEPHY format to ASCII or other netCDF formats needed to drive specific models.

+## Examples of Conversion from Specific LES and SCM Model Output Formats back to DEPHY Format

+Examples are provided to illustrate conversion of outputs back to DEPHY standard format prior to submission.

+## Visualization Tools

+Plotting scripts for comparison of your results with those submitted from other models.
+Submitted results are automatically made available to identified intercomparison participants on a shared ARM-Workbench drive.

 ## Authors

-Tim Juliano, Florian Tornow, Ann Fridlind, Max Grover, Dr. Scott Collis, Dr. Monica Ihli
+Tim Juliano, Florian Tornow, Ann Fridlind, Max Grover, Scott Collis, Monica Ihli